ceramicnetwork/docs/docs/authentication/wallets/3id-connect.md

     3b.
 If the user selects "Use an existing 3ID", they will be directed to a page where they can select a 3ID from a list of known 3IDs, then they will need to approve the two messages mentioned previously.

 ### Returning account
-This is every other time the user is using this blockchain account with 3ID Connect, on *any* application.
-The user's blockchain account is already associated with a 3ID..
+This is the flow experiences by a user every other time they use a given blockchain account with 3ID Connect, on *any* application – i.e. the user's blockchain account is already associated with a 3ID.

 1. User arrives at your site
 2. User connects with their blockchain wallet